Covid, diet and lifestyle

 The very last thing we should do is to blame people for their suffering which covid-19 has caused to innocent people across the World.
 Many fit men and women have been struck down, for no fault of their own, but the reality is that people with medical conditions do have a an increased odds of developing serious consequence of this awful virus.
 The official published data from New York, for example, showed that of the 15,230 tragic deaths from covid-19 up until May 2020, less than 1% did not have either diabetes, heart disease, high blood pressure, obesity or concurrent serious illnesses.
 Many of these chronic conditions are strongly influenced by overeating, unhealthy food choices, a sedentary lifestyle and other poor daily choices accumulated over many years [Mahase].
 The big question, however, is whether a change in nutrition and lifestyle today will act quickly enough to influence the consequences of a recent covid-19 now?

-My opinion is – Yes – This is why, with a team of likeminded scientists, we have designed The National covid-19 nutritional intervention study.
-This research, due to complete recruiting in March 2020, is trying to find out whether boosting the diet with a healthy foods and probiotic supplements could change the body in time to improve outcomes from a covid-19 infection.
-This trial will hopefully produce the robust data required to add to official government advice.
-In the meantime, this project has given me the opportunity to talk to, and learn from, over 500 men and women who have suffered the consequences of covid-19 in order to recruit them into this intervention.
+My opinion is – Yes – This is why, with a team of likeminded scientists and doctors, we have designed The National covid-19 nutritional intervention study.
+This research, completed recruiting in 2021, evaluated whether boosting the diet with a healthy foods and probiotic supplements could change the body in time to improve outcomes from a covid-19 infection.
+This project has given me the opportunity to talk to, and learn from, over 500 men and women who have suffered the consequences of covid-19 in order to recruit them into this intervention.
 In addition, the more I have delved into emerging data from around the world, required for the trial design, the more I am convinced that lifestyle factors have profound effect, not only on the risk of chronic disease later in life, but the risks of an infection today.
+The first analysis of this study has been publish in Dec 21:

-Summarising this research and taking personal experiences into consideration, here are my 10 informed tips.
-Hopefully, they can act as a focus for sensible self-help strategies but of course they should not be regarded as alternatives to government preventative guidance and vaccinations:
+Based on this research and others from around the World, here are 10 informed tips which hopefully can act as a focus for sensible self-help strategies but of course they should not be regarded as alternatives to government preventative guidance and vaccinations:

 Even though it takes several months to start seeing significant weight reduction, even with the best exercise and calorie restrictive diets, the usual lifestyle measures taken to help weight loss have immediate effects.
 In particular, reducing calories, and increasing physical activity reduces excess inflammation, reduces excess oestrogen levels and elevates levels of a molecule called adiponectin that directly protects the linings of the airways.